Jeep Liberty Owners With Sky Slider Roof Are Screwed

 There was a cool option for the Jeep Liberty back in the day called the Sky Slider roof.
 In short, it was a big fabric folding roof that operated like a ginormous powered sunroof.
 It was awesome when it worked, but over time it developed a reputation for being a bit finicky with regards to wind noise, leaks, and outright failures.
 The Liberty bowed from the Jeep lineup in 2012, but a new report from NBC 6 in Miami says owners can’t even fix the common problem anymore.
 Apparently, replacement parts are no longer available.

 The report doesn’t specifically identify by name which parts are now obsolete, but a spokesperson from Fiat-Chrysler Automobiles allegedly confirmed with the news station that part number 68055315AF was no longer available.
-A quick search at factorychryslerparts.com shows that part number is for is the entire sliding roof frame and the roof itself.
+A quick search at factorychryslerparts.com shows that part number is for the entire sliding roof frame and the roof itself.
 The spokesperson also reportedly said the supplier that originally produced the part is no longer in business.
-Yikes.
+We reached out to FCA double-check the accuracy of this, and a spokesperson confirmed to us that the report is correct.

 It gets worse, because there apparently aren’t any aftermarket repair options either.
 So basically, if you own a Jeep Liberty with the fabric Sky Slider roof and something major happens to it, you now own an SUV that has no roof.
 That might be neat for an older purpose-built Wrangler with a weatherproof interior, but we don’t see the kids enjoying trips to school getting pelted by rain or snow in the back of a roofless Liberty.